 Located 140 kilometers northwest of Kapuskasing, PhosCan Chemical (TSX:FOS) is currently developing its 20,600-acre Martison phosphate project.
 The project has a measured and indicated mineral resource of 62.2 Mt grading 23.55 percent phosphate and 0.34 percent niobium; its inferred resource stands at 55.7 Mt averaging 21.87 percent P2O5.

 Arianne Phosphate (TSXV:DAN) is focused on advancing its Lac à Paul phosphate project in Quebec and has received support from the province through the Plan Nord program.
 In 2014, the government of Quebec announced plans to invest $2 million into the $1.2-billion project, with the expectation that it will create some 2,200 construction jobs and 1,000 direct and indirect jobs.

 Since then, the company has increased Lac à Paul’s measured and indicated resource to 702.7 Mt at 7.16 percent P2O5 with a cut off of 4 percent P2O5, and has also signed cooperative agreements with First Nations in the area.
-On December 22, Arianne received approval from the Quebec government, giving it permission to develop the proposed $1.2 billion project.
+In December 2015, Arianne received approval from the Quebec government to develop the proposed $1.2-billion project.

 Finally, Australia-based Fertoz (ASX:FTZ) has projects in both Canada and the US, but has mainly been focused on its flagship Wapiti phosphate project in British Columbia.
 In May 2015, the company upgraded the project’s JORC resource and also released scoping study results.
 Wapiti’s combined inferred and indicated resource now sits at 1.54 Mt at 21.6 percent P2O5; it was calculated to a depth of 30 meters along a strike length of 12.5 kilometers and at a cut off of 7 percent.